 Graphically Speaking meets in the Library Book Nook on the 2nd floor and covers a new comic or graphic novel each month.
 Hosted by Jenny Bean

 Meets on the 2nd & 4th Wednesday of every month, 1-3pm in the Mary Nelson Room.
+Pick up short stories at the Adult Reference Desk on the second floor, one month in advance.
 Second Wednesday is a short story, 4th Wednesday is a full book.
 Hosted by Jan Paris

 Friends Short Story Book Discussion